Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 Developed by Australian actor F.M.
 Alexander in the 1890s, and now recognised by the NHS, the technique is seen as a way to inhabit the body ‘in the way nature intended’.

-The technique is taught in one-to-one lessons with a qualified instructor – either at home or in a studio or clinic.
-Each session usually lasts around 30 to 45 minutes, doesn’t require any specialist equipment, and all movements are gentle and low-impact.
+The technique is taught in one-to-one lessons with a qualified instructor – either at home or in a clinic.
+Sessions usually last around 30 to 45 minutes, don’t require any specialist equipment, and all movements are gentle and low-impact.

 Clients are usually advised to wear comfortable, loose-fitting clothing that allows for free movement.